Medical questions & health advice by board certified doctors

-"I have been having watery sperm come out when I masturbate, what could be my problem?
+"I have been having watery sperm come out when I masturbate, what could be my problem?"

 So when I masturbated like one every 3 or 4 days my sperm would be thick and white.
 Lately when I masturbated once every 3 or 4 days my sperm dosent even really come out and it's just watery!!
 I have been wearing alot of tight clothing because of football practice and that's been in 100 degrees weather!

 Diet is one of these.
 Depending on the amount of fluids you are taking in, this can alter the liquid content of your semen.
 For example, if you are dehydrated, the semen can become much thicker and globular rather than watery.
 On the other hand, if you are drinking lots of fluids, the semen composition can be much more of a thin liquid.
 Certain supplements and medications can also alter the appearance and composition of your semen.
 If you have recently started taking any new oral agents, this could be having an impact.
 Along similar lines, changes in food intake, minerals, or vitamins can play a role in altering semen composition.
 Because sperm makes semen whiter and thicker to some degree, if there is less sperm content in your semen, this could also make it more watery.
 If your testicles are experiencing extreme heat (as it sounds like they are), then sperm production will decrease and the above change will occur.
 Likely, this is what is happening in your case, and you are also likely dehydrated from football practice and the high temperature as well.
 Again, in order to address your particular situation, it is best if you speak directly with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.